NandhaKishorM/Covid-19-drug-discovery-using-RNN-LSTMS-stack-augmented-RNN-and-RL-powered-by-Microsoft-Azure/README.md

 * pip install xgboost
 * pip install jupyter notebook

-##Demo Google Colab
+# Demo Google Colab
 * Download the folder and put it in Google drive
 * Upload the notebook demo.ipynb and run it.

-##Demo local sytem
+# Demo local sytem

 * open terminal/cmd
 * type jupyter notebook
 * open the demo.ipynb

-##How we will deploy it
+# Using Flask web app

-* We will dockerise the model and deploy it in a flask RESTful API.
-The best choice will be in AWS EBS.
+* open app.py
 * Researchers can upload the SMILES file and download the "output.sdf" to use in PyRx